-The annual Lebanon Blues Festival presented by the Lebanon Optimist Club will take place in historic downtown Lebanon along Broadway & Mulberry Streets.
+The Lebanon Blues Festival in Lebanon, Ohio is presented by the Lebanon Optimist Club.
+It will take place in historic downtown Lebanon along Broadway & Mulberry Streets.
 Listen to the sultry sounds of seven blues bands while enjoying your favorite foods.
 Sit and sip a cool drink in our deluxe beer garden.
 Gaze at more than150 classic automobiles.
 Browse the downtown specialty shops for gifts and antique treasures during “Old Fashioned Bargin Days”.
 Come out and enjoy the “Blues, BBQ & Bumpers.”
 In addition, there will be a 5K Blues Run along the new bike trail.

 Admission to Gnadenhutten Pioneer Days is free.